GLOBAL MARKETS-Dollar up on Fed rate bets, earnings lift shares

 By Jamie McGeever

-In an interview with the Wall Street Journal on Tuesday, Atlanta Federal Reserve President Dennis Lockhart, regarded as one of the Federal Open Market Committee's centrist policymakers, put next month back on the table for the first U.S. rate hike in almost a decade.
+The comments on Tuesday from Atlanta Federal Reserve President Dennis Lockhart, regarded as one of the Federal Open Market Committee's centrist policymakers, put next month back on the table for the first U.S. rate hike in almost a decade.

-Global bond yields rose and the dollar's strength kept gold prices anchored near recent five-year lows, though oil clawed back a small part of its 20 percent losses in the past month.
+Solid European corporate earnings, notably from French bank Societe Generale, boosted stocks after Lockhart's comments and a slide in Apple shares soured sentiment the previous day.

-Meanwhile, shares in French bank Societe Generale surged 9 percent, reviving stock market sentiment that had been soured by Lockhart's comments and a slide in Apple shares the previous day.
+The dollar's strength kept gold prices anchored near recent five-year lows, though oil clawed back a small part of the 20 percent it has lost in the past month.

 The dollar index, which measures it against a basket of currencies, rose to 98.218, its highest since April 23.
 The greenback was close to multi-year highs against emerging market currencies including the South African rand, Brazilian real and Indonesian rupiah.